Lain62/DROgmo/README.md

 # DROgmo
 `Version 0.1`
-A simple wrapper implementation of Ogmo Editor for DragonRuby.
+A simple lib implementation of Ogmo Editor for DragonRuby.
 Made for Ogmo Editor version 3.4.0